Mental Health and wellbeing services in Gloucestershire

 We have a number of resources, they all offer the best support for our clients in different ways.
 These resources include:

-Colleagues & Volunteers - Our teams come from a range of backgrounds, from teaching to medical professionals some have lived experience of their own mental ill health, all are passionate about being able to support and provide people with the coping methods to deal with the pressures of every-day life.
+Colleagues & Volunteers - Our teams come from a range of backgrounds, some have experience of their own mental ill health, all are passionate about being able to support and provide people with the coping methods to deal with the pressures of every-day life.

 A-Z Activities brochure - This brochure is full of forthcoming events.
 This is developed with our client group and anyone can access any of the listed activities.
 Information about registration and possible payment due for courses will be available in the prospectus.
 The A-Z follows Recovery College Principals and aims to support social inclusion, reducing isolation and bringing groups of individuals together to recognise, use and develop skills.

 Safe Space - Safe space enable our clients to find places registered with us where they can meet and socialise with other people.
 They're not always in our Wellbeing Centres but identified as safe space by service users - they could be coffee shops, book shops or supermarket cafes we have an eclectic and extensive list well worth a look.